Maslama ibn Abd al-Malik: Descendants

 Maslama's descendants inherited his estates and continued living in northern Syria after his death.
 In the aftermath of the Abbasid Revolution, which toppled the Umayyads in 750, an Abbasid officer harassed Maslama's family and seized his fortified residence at Na'ura.
 The incident provoked the Qaysi allies of Maslama's family, led by Zufar ibn al-Harith's grandson Abu al-Ward, to revolt against the Abbasids.
 The revolt was soon after quashed and Maslama's estates were confiscated and transferred to the Abbasids.
 Around the same time, a son of Maslama, Muhammad, raised a revolt in Harran, but it was also suppressed.

 The Abbasid caliphs were nonetheless sympathetic toward the memory of Maslama and toward his family.
 This was probably due to Maslama's reputation as a sober Muslim and fame as a ghazi (warrior) against the Byzantines.
 His descendants remained in northern Syria, where several were still recorded in the sources around a century later.
 His grandson, Muhammad ibn Yazid al-Hisni, a poet, was spared by Caliph al-Mahdi when the latter visited Hisn Maslama in 780, despite making a slight toward the Abbasids in verse.
 One of Maslama's descendants, Maslama ibn Ya'qub, seized control of Damascus with the backing of Qaysi tribesmen and proclaimed himself caliph in c.
 813, during the Great Abbasid Civil War.
 He was ousted shortly after and died in hiding.
+A 10th-century descendant of Maslama, Abu Bakr ibn al-Azraq, was a prominent poet in the Fatimid Caliphate and Umayyad Spain.